Choosing the Right Student Housing

 Moving in and the orientation process

 You may consider moving in early to acquaint yourself with the area and learn the easiest travel routes and the layout of the new accommodation.
-You can also ask your university and the assessor for your Disabled Students’ Allowance (DSA) for support with this.
+You can ask your university and the assessor for your Disabled Students’ Allowance (DSA) for support with this.

-Also speak to your housemates to discuss considerations they could make to ease your day-to-day navigation such as kitchen and fridge shelving locations or returning appliances to original positions to then be easily located.
+Speak to your housemates to discuss considerations they could make to ease your day-to-day navigation such as kitchen and fridge shelving locations or returning appliances to original positions to then be easily located.

 Check out this handy Moving in Guide for more information on what to remember and prepare for when moving into rented accommodation.